eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 Options available:

-- client: Wallet `client authentication method` in the OAUTH2 sense while interacting with the Credential Issuer.
+- clientAuthentication: Wallet `client authentication method` in the OAuth 2.0 sense while interacting with the Credential Issuer.
-  - Either Public Client,
+  - Either None, i.e. a Public Client,
   - [Attestation-Based Client Authentication](#oauth2-attestation-based-client-authentication)
 - authFlowRedirectionURI: It is the `redirect_uri` parameter that will be included in a PAR or simple authorization request.
-- keyGenerationConfig: A way of generating ephemeral keys used for `credential_response_encryption`
-- credentialResponseEncryptionPolicy: A wallet policy in regard to whether it accepts credentials without `credential_response_encyrption` or not
+- encryptionSupportConfig: Wallet supported encryption parameters to be used for Credential Request and Credential Response encryption.
 - authorizeIssuanceConfig: Preference on using `scope` or `authorization_details` during authorization code flow
 - dPoPSigner: An optional way of singing DPoP JWTs.
 If not provided DPoP is off.
-If provided, it will be used only if Credential Issuer advertises this feature
+If provided, it will be used only if Credential Issuer advertises this feature.
+- clientAttestationPoPBuilder: Wallet supported mechanism for creating Client Attestation POP JWTs when using [Attestation-Based Client Authentication](#oauth2-attestation-based-client-authentication).
 - parUsage: An indication to not use PAR endpoint or use it if advertised by the credential issuer
 - clock: Wallet/Caller clock.
 - issuerMetadataPolicy: Wallet policy concerning Credential Issuer metadata.
 Possible options: